infinite-dev22/church_dashboard_api/README.md

 This project provides a robust Spring Boot web API template equipped with the following core features:

-* **Secure Authentication and Authorization:** Implemented using JSON Web Tokens (JWT) to protect API endpoints and manage user access.
+* **Secure Authentication and Authorization:** Implemented using JSON Web Tokens (JWT) to protect API endpoints and manage member access.
-* **Pre-created User Functionality:** Streamlines the development process by including a basic user model and associated management endpoints.
+* **Pre-created User Functionality:** Streamlines the development process by including a basic member model and associated management endpoints.
 * **Robust API Base:** Offers a well-structured foundation for building out custom API functionalities.

 **API Signup Endpoint**